bquiroga10/Group10/artifacts/architecture/README.md

 **Error Processing**
 ------------------------

-All errors within the video game will be handeled within unity.
+Most of the errors within the video game will be handeled within unity.
+The errors in regards to pulling from Open Trivia DB will have to be done manualy.

 **Fault Tolerence**
 ------------------------